AlexCanon/Achilles/README.md

 writes to the log file "var/logs/balance.log" results of api calls

+### Metrics:
-It's a shame, but the calculation of the number of requests was made via a "bicycle" -
+The calculation of the number of requests was made using the "Efficiency Logger" aspect
-Through the "EfficiencyLogger" aspect I calculate the average number of requests.
-I tried through Spring Actuator, but  I still didn't understand how to make it short and "pleasant".
+, which calculates the average number of requests.

+Spring Actuator with Prometheus...
+I tried to use this thing to get a metric of the requests speed to the server.

 ### Planned improvements
 In the near future it is planned to replace the rest client with WebFlux (reactive)